-JavaScript’s operators may seem quirky.
+JavaScript’s operators sometimes produce unintuitive results.
 With the following two rules, they are easier to understand:

 If an operator gets operands that don’t have the proper types, it rarely throws an exception.
 Instead, it coerces (automatically converts) the operands so that it can work with them.
 Let’s look at two examples.